HomeCo Daily Needs REIT

-HomeCo Daily Needs REIT, also known as HomeCo, is an Australian real estate investment trust (REIT) specialising in ownership and management of Australian shopping centres.
-The publicly traded company (ASX: HDN) owns 52 shopping centres in 5 Australian states, and as of 2022, their centres are valued at $4.6 billion.
+HomeCo Daily Needs REIT, also known as HomeCo, is an Australian real estate investment trust (REIT) specialising in the ownership and management of Australian shopping centres.
+The publicly traded company (ASX: HDN) owns 52 shopping centres in 5 Australian states.
+As of 2022, their centres are valued at $4.6 billion.

 History

 In 2016, HomeCo's parent company, HMC Capital, acquired the Masters Home Improvement's holding company, Hydrox Holdings Pty Limited, for their property portfolio after its closure in 2016.
 The $725m acquisition provided HMC Capital with more than 700,000sqm of large scale retail space.

 A subsidiary of HMC Capital, HomeCo Daily Needs REIT, was founded by HMC Capital in 2017.

-During October 2021, HomeCo's parent company, HMC Capital announced a $2.2 billion merger deal with Aventus Group.
-The merger was completed in February 2022 with assets being transferred and the Aventus Group being delisted from the ASX.
+In October 2021, HomeCo's parent company, HMC Capital announced a $2.2 billion merger deal with Aventus Group.
+The merger was completed in February 2022 and the Aventus Group was delisted from the ASX.

 Financial performance

 HomeCo Daily Needs REIT was listed on the ASX during November 2020 with a $300m initial public offering and was listed with $844m worth of assets.
 Since December 2020, its funds under management have grown by 431%.

+The REIT is listed on the ASX 200.